Our meter reading on World Water Day 2021

 8 billion litres sounds like a lot of water, but how much is it really?
 Converted it means that we: provide 109,581 people with 20 litres of water per day for at least 10 years or longer.

-That is enough for a person in a developing country to drink, cook and wash safely.
-We base ourselves on a standard of the United Nations.
-That 20 litres is really the minimum because in fact 50 to 100 liters of water would be needed to stay healthy and safe.
+That’s enough for a person in a developing country to drink, cook and wash safely.
+We base this on a United Nations standard.
+That 20 litres is really the bare minimum because in fact 50 to 100 litres of water would be needed to stay healthy and safe.

-In our projects we calculate in practice the number of people that will have access to water and multiply this by the standard of 20 litres.
-In practice we make many more litres available.
+In practice, in our projects we calculate the number of people who have access to water and multiply that by the standard of 20 litres.
+In practice we make many more liters available.

 For 10 years?

-We calculate with 10 years of access, but we do everything we can to make that in practice perhaps 100 years.
+We calculate access for 10 years, but we do everything we can to ensure that this may be 100 years in practice.
 For example, for every project we provide a maintenance committee with members from the local community and people often have to pay a small contribution so that they can save for maintenance and repairs.

 We choose to work in relatively stable regions where there are no conflicts that could threaten the water supply.
-We also include a risk margin in our calculations in the unlikely event that something should go wrong.
+We also include a risk margin in our calculations in case something unexpectedly goes wrong.

 Contribute to our mission too

-You can also contribute to our mission: clean drinking water for all.
+You can also help with our mission: clean drinking water for everyone.

-Or go out for dinner and have a glass of water.
+Or go out for a nice meal and have a glass of water.

 It has been two years since we completed our project in Dembiya, Ethiopia.
 How is it there now?
 And what about other projects?